celo-org/docs/blog/01-05-2023-deploying-celo-dapp-to-celo-network-with-web3py/deploying-celo-dapp-to-celo-network-with-web3py.md

 2. Knowledge of deploying and hosting applications
 3. Familiarity with blockchain technology

+##  Requirements
+1. Web3.py (Python library that allow you to interact with the blockchain)
+2. Python IDE (To run the code)
+3. Celo Network (To interact with the celo blockchain using web3.py, you need to connect to a celo network)

 ## Step1: Installing web3.py library
 To install web3.py, you can use the command "pip install web3" in your terminal or command prompt or any Python IDE.
 I am using google colab here